Terrier-Tech/DBoard/README.md

 npm run build
 ```

-The production artifacts are created in the /docs directory.
+The production artifacts are created in the /docs directory for Github Pages reasons.

 ## Credit